mahi13061999/Interview-Task/README.md

 # Interview-Task
-This is my intial task all the Images are in svg format and any issues are pleasingly accepted
+This is my initial task and all the Images are in svg format and any issues are pleasingly accepted